 Once you turn the shoe over, you’ll see a sole that is slightly more flat in comparison with all previous models, yet it still provides great traction It’s also reinforced in areas that are always under a lot of stress for

-The OmegaFlex feature allows for a fluid movement.
+The OmegaFlex feature allows for fluid movement.
 The BioMoGo DNA reappears again to provide a dynamic ride no matter your gender, size, or gait.
 It’s

-It features multiple levels of the material hardness and delivers a smooth transition.
+It features multiple levels of material hardness and delivers a smooth transition.
 If you overpronate, aka tend to run with most of the weight on the inside edge of your feet, you should check this stuff out since it will go a long

 way to correct it.